The Original Site

 My very first job, outside of my parents’ kennel, was at a dairy farm when I was 14 years old.
 I helped with the milking, mucked stalls, cared for the newborn bottle calves and bucket calves, and helped put up hay.
 I also helped with the care of the horses that were housed at the farm.
 Through the years I have been a pet sitter, caring for a plethora of animals including snakes, hamsters, guinea pigs, dogs, chickens, ferrets, and even goats and miniature horses.
 I have also been an assistant to a few professional dog handlers and dog trainers, where I learned so many valuable life lessons.

 Today, I breed and show Japanese Chins and Collies, my teenage daughter shows Shih Tzu and Pembroke Welsh Corgis, and my mother (my father has since passed) breeds and shows Miniature Dachshunds and Pomeranians.
 We are still a dog-loving family that is passionate about dog shows and while we do not get the chance to travel often, we have been known to pack up the van and head out across the country to a dog show.
-Our travel adventures always include the dogs so I have become quite adept at travelling with dogs and gathering tips and tricks to ensure my dogs are kept safe and healthy when on the road.
+Our travel adventures always include the dogs so I have become quite adept at traveling with dogs and gathering tips and tricks to ensure my dogs are kept safe and healthy when on the road.